Skip to main content

 The URAP group -- typically 8-10 people -- meets with Stefano, sometimes facilitated by a research assistant or collaborator, once a week for about an hour, usually in person.
 Together we discuss the progress for the week.
 Afterwards, there is an individual assignment for 6-9 hours that each students completes individually.
 Examples are brainstorming about how to implement an idea, collecting data online, and proof-reading a paper.

-For this semester, one behavioral topic we will work on is how behavioral biases aggregate to contribute to inequality in wealth.
+For this semester, one behavioral topic we will work on is how behavioral biases aggregate to contribute to inequality in income and wealth, focusing on summarizing evidence fom the literature in a variety of areas, including financial decisions, health, and education.

-For your URAP application read https://scholar.harvard.edu/sites/scholar.harvard.edu/files/campbell/files/elylecture_march2016.pdf.
-You do not need to read all of it, see how far you can get and answer one or two of the questions as part of your write up (just 1-3 paragraphs): (i) describe with your words one of the results (not all of them!) and if/how it makes sense to your experience; (ii) What is an example of a behavioral error that could lead to losses in wealth and earnings?; (iii) is there something that is unclear or does not seem right in the paper?
+For your URAP application read https://tinyurl.com/BehIneqURAPFa25 (this is a grant proposal for this project which got funded).
+You do not need to read all of it, see how far you can get and answer one or two of the questions as part of your write up (just 1-3 paragraphs): (i) describe with your words one of the results (not all of them!) and if/how it makes sense to your experience; (ii) Are there other behavioral frictions that you would like to see covered?; (iii) is there something that is unclear or does not seem right in the paper?

 Role: There are no specific requirements, but exposure to economics classes helps.